About Shibuya PARCO Business Hours Point Up Campaign Pokepal Payment ・ +3Pt with PARCO Card

 • LINE

-Two children like angels standing in a solid figure on board, the back of sailor clothing sailor looking at the horizon, and a woman jumping half naked as if released into the dark blue sea.……The beautiful group of photographs with some nostalgia is dedicated to the imaginary sea world where the lost "Naïvy" live.
-We cannot help project ourselves in a clumsy and immature human image with the duality of innocent and maturity.
-It will be gently accepted as a member of the lost child by Coco's hands, and it will feel like they are drifting along the sea together.
-We asked about the composition of this exhibition, his commitment to print, his childhood episodes and his thoughts on Japan.
+Two children like angels standing innocent figure on board, the back of sailors looking at the horizon, the woman jumping half naked as if released into the dark blue sea……Somewhere nostalgic, beautiful photographs are dedicated to the imaginary world of the sea where the lost "Naïvy" live.
+We can't help but project ourselves on a clumsy and immature human image with the duality of innocence and maturity.
+It will be gently accepted by Koko's hand as a lost member, and will feel drifting together on the sea.
+We heard about the composition of this exhibition, the commitment to print, the episodes of childhood, and his thoughts on Japan.

 Photo